vihaan211005/icuas-25-kessoku/README.md

 **Htop** is a better version of `top` - command line interface task manager.
 Start it with the command `htop` and exit with `q`.

 **VS Code** - If you normally use VS Code as your IDE, you can install [Dev Containers](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container) extension which will allow you to continue using it inside the container.
-Simply start the container in your terminal (`docker start -i mrs_project`) and then attach to it from the VS code (open action tray with `Ctrl+Shift+P` and select `Dev Containers: Attach to Running Container`).
+Simply start the container in your terminal (`docker start -i crazysim_icuas_cont `) and then attach to it from the VS code (open action tray with `Ctrl+Shift+P` and select `Dev Containers: Attach to Running Container`).